Understanding Messenger Policies

 Use Message Tags for Specific Needs

-| Message Tag | Purpose | Example Use Case |
+| Message Tag | Purpose | Example |

 |---|---|---|

-| POST_PURCHASE_UPDATE | Notify users about order or delivery updates | “Your package has shipped and will arrive Tuesday.” |
+| POST_PURCHASE_UPDATE | Order and delivery updates | “Your order will arrive tomorrow.” |

-| ACCOUNT_UPDATE | Inform about changes to account or policy | “Your password was successfully updated.” |
+| ACCOUNT_UPDATE | Account-related changes | “Your password has been updated.” |

 Use One-Time Notifications (OTN)

-Key rules for OTN include:
+Key rules for OTN:

 Use Sponsored Messages for Promotions

-How Sponsored Messages work:
+How they work:

 Allow Users to Opt-In

-- Landing pages that lead to Messenger
+- Landing pages connected to Messenger

-Best practices for opt-in:
+Best practices include:

 Messenger Policies: What You Can’t Do